My deleted files are not in the Recycle Bin. How can I recover them in their original location?

 - You can recover any data that has been showing up in the result during the process of the scan.

 Step 1.
-Choose the exact file location and then click the "Scan" button to continue.
+Select the precise file location where you deleted the files and press "Scan" to continue.

 Step 2.
-After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel.
-Then, you can apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.
+In the left panel, after the procedure, choose the "Deleted Files" and "Other Lost Files" folders.
+Use the "Filter" tool or the "Search files or folders" button to find the deleted files.

 1. Right-click the folder that used to contain the deleted file and click "Restore previous versions".
 Now, you will see an option to recover the folder.

 2. Select the deleted one from the list of the available previous versions.
 Click "Restore".